atommaki/munin-plugin-docker/README.md

 <a name="installation"/>

 ### Prerequisites
 The plugin requires python3 and some python modules.
-And of course you already have to have munin-node on the host.
+And of course you already have munin-node and docker on the host.

 on Ubuntu 22.04 (or higher):
 ```